lukeabela38/lukeabela38/README.md

 # About Me

 - 👋 Hi, I’m @lukeabela38
-- 👀 I’m interested in Artificial Intelligence, Computer Science, and Electronics Engineering, especially when applied to natural language processing and algorithm development.
+- 👀 I’m currently employed as a DevOps Engineer who focuses specificially on Infrastructure as Code.
-- 🌱 I’m currently into projects related to python development, artificial intelligence, and natural language processing.
-Also interested in Rust!
+- 🌱 I’ve worked as a Software Engineer pursuing AI in the past.
-- I like a lot of things, so I am currently learning more and more about DevOps!
+- I am currently working on Tabletennis Data Analytics in my freetime.
 - 🦆 Ducks are cool.

 <!---